v4iv/theleakycauldronblog/src/pages/blog/fit-bounds-of-a-polyline-and-marker-with-react-google-maps.md

   >
 ```

 Next, we write the handleMapMounted method, where we first initialize Google's LatLngBounds() object.
 Then we for each position in the path array we extend that object.
-And, finally we pass that object to our map.
+And, finally, we pass that object to our map.

 ```javascript
 ...